Pixelworlds/opnsense-mcp-server/README.md

 For support and questions:
 - Check the [API Coverage Documentation](./API_COVERAGE.md)
-- Review the built-in help: `bun run index.ts --help`
+- Review the built-in help: `yarn start --help`
 - Open an issue for bugs or feature requests

 ---